Redallia/starflight_remake/docs/design/game_state_specifications.md

 The core insight: game state isn't just "what mode are we in" - it's a **nested coordinate context** that tracks where the player is at every level of the spatial hierarchy simultaneously.
 When you're on a planet's surface, the game still knows which system you're in, which planet you orbited, where you landed.
 Backing out restores each layer.

+**Related Documentation:**
+- See [Navigation Context Framework](navigation_context_framework.md) for the detailed navigation system design
+- This document provides the overall game state architecture that encompasses navigation and other states

 ## State Architecture

 ### Top Level: Game Mode